tinyplex/tinybase/site/demos/3_countries.md

   JSON file using a remote Persister object.
 - `starStore` contains a list of the countries that the user has starred.
-This is persisted to the browser's local storage and starts with eight default starred countries, persisted to local storage.
+This is persisted to the browser's local storage and starts with eight default starred countries.
-- `sessionStore` contains the Id of an Indexes object, the Id of an index, and the Id of a slice, persisted to session storage.
+- `viewStore` contains the Id of an Indexes object, the Id of an index, and the Id of a slice, persisted as keyed values to session storage.
 These three ids represent the 'current slice' view the user is looking at and we default the app to start showing the countries starting with the letter 'A'.

 ```js
 const App = () => {